View Emery Hopkins's Obituary on https://www.wvgazettemail.com/ and share memories

 |

-He started work at age 10, breaking up pig-iron with his father and grandfather.
-Joining the United States Marine Corp at the age of 17 to fight in Korea.
-He received retirement checks from four different entities and will be remembered with love and respect by the people who called him "Dad", "Paw Paw" and "Brother".
+He started work at age 10, breaking up pig-iron with his father and grandfather, then joined the United States Marine Corps at the age of 17 to fight in Korea.
+He received retirement checks from four different entities and will be remembered with love and respect by the people who called him "Dad," "Paw Paw" and "Brother."

 Cremation services are being provided by Affordable Cremations of WV, 413 D Street, South Charleston.